Eye Care: 4 Reasons Winter Is the Best Time to Buy Sunglasses

 - You have light-colored eyes.
 Studies show that the combination of light irises and unprotected UV exposure may increase the risk of certain eye cancers, according to the AAO.

-Look for lenses that boast 100 percent UVA and UVB protection.
+Look for lenses that boast 100% UVA and UVB protection.
 The AAO says that fewer than half of people buying sunglasses bother to check whether the lenses will protect their eyes from UV light.